-Computers are an essential part of all programs at Bolivar Technical College.
+Computers are an essential part of all programs at BTC.
 Students are required to have one of the following:

-- 1. A personal computer with some type of word processing software and reliable internet access.
+- 1. A personal computer with some type of word processing software, web camera (with microphone) and reliable internet access.
 Or, - 2.
-Access to a personal computer with some type of word processing software and reliable internet access.
+Access to a personal computer with some type of word processing software, web camera (with microphone) and reliable internet access.